soundxyz/sound-protocol/spec.md

 -   Current modules:
     -   `GoldenEggMetadataModule.sol`
         -   Uses the `mintRandomness` on the edition to return the golden egg token ID.
 The Golden Egg is a single token per edition that is randomly selected from the set of minted tokens.
         -   The `mintRandomness` is determined by storing the blockhash of each mint on the edition contract, up until a token quantity threshold or timestamp (whichever comes first).
-NOTE: The randommness doesn't necessarily need to be used for the golden egg.
+NOTE: The randomness doesn't necessarily need to be used for the golden egg.
         -   `GoldenEggMetadataModule.sol` uses the `mintRandomness` on the edition to return the golden egg token ID.

 ### Minter modules

 -   Minter modules must implement `IMinterModule.sol`
 -   Minter modules are contracts authorized to mint via a `MINTER_ROLE`, which can only be granted by the edition owner (the artist).
 -   Each minter can define any max token quantity, irrespective of quantities minted by other minters.
 However, all minters are constrained by the quantity set on the edition.
-It is up to the artist to initialize the `editionMaxMintableLower` and `editionMaxMintableHigher` with values high enough to accomodate all current & future mints.
+It is up to the artist to initialize the `editionMaxMintableLower` and `editionMaxMintableHigher` with values high enough to accommodate all current & future mints.
 -   Affiliate fee: Third parties can collect an affiliate fee by setting an address when minting.
 The fee is set by the artist when initializing the mint instance.
 Example use-case: a music blog that exposes a UI to mint songs it is promoting.
 -   Current modules:
     -   `FixedPriceSignatureMinter`